Multiplicative Pacing Equilibria in Auction Markets: Introduction

-To motivate the interpretation of the mechanism as a game, note that each bidder is affected by the other bidders' multipliers.
-For instance, for two bidders $i$ and $j$, if bidder $i$'s multiplier $\alpha_i$ goes down, this may result in bidder $j$ winning more impressions, so $\alpha_j$ needs to go down too.
-Or, alternatively, it may result in bidder $j$ having to pay less for the impressions she is winning (because $j$ was setting the price for $i$, given that we use a second-price auction), so that $\alpha_j$ can go up.
-Because the effect can work in both directions, and bidder $i$ is similarly affected by $\alpha_j$, it is not obvious that there must exist a vector of multipliers for all bidders that is mutually optimal.
-The first question we address is whether there is a vector of multipliers that are {\em simultaneously} optimal for all bidders in a market with multiple {\em single-slot auctions}.
-To be optimal, all multipliers should be set so that each bidder either spends the entire budget or does not shade the bid.
-The choice of the vector of pacing multipliers can be viewed as the {\em equilibrium} of a {\em one-shot game} in which each $\alpha_i$ is a best response to all the other $\alpha_j$.\footnote{Although in practice the multipliers are computed by the auction market on behalf of the bidders, this can still be viewed as a game since bidders can in principle change bids themselves to adjust the spending rate and even opt out of the automatic shading.}
+To motivate the interpretation of the mechanism as a game, note that each buyer is affected by the other buyers' multipliers.
+For instance, for two buyers $i$ and $j$, if buyer $i$'s multiplier $\alpha_i$ goes down, this may result in buyer $j$ winning more impressions, so $\alpha_j$ needs to go down too.
+Or, alternatively, it may result in buyer $j$ having to pay less for the impressions she is winning (because $j$ was setting the price for $i$, given that we use a second price auction), so that $\alpha_j$ can go up.
+Because the effect can work in both directions, and buyer $i$ is similarly affected by $\alpha_j$, it is not obvious that there must exist a vector of multipliers for all buyers that is mutually optimal.
+The first question we address is whether there is a vector of multipliers that are {\em simultaneously} optimal for all buyers in a market with multiple {\em single-slot second price auctions}.
+To be optimal, all multipliers should be set so that each buyer either spends the entire budget or does not shade the bid.
+The choice of the vector of pacing multipliers can be viewed as the {\em equilibrium} of a {\em one-shot game} in which each $\alpha_i$ is a best response to all the other $\alpha_j$.
+We call such a vector of pacing multipliers, along with their corresponding allocation, a \emph{second price pacing equilibrium} (SPPE).
+Although in practice the multipliers are computed by the auction market on behalf of the buyers, this can still be viewed as a game since buyers can in principle change bids themselves to adjust the spending rate and even opt out of the automatic shading.